Online platforms make plenty of moderation mistakes.

 We take your case to those that have the best chance of helping you solve it.
 It usually takes around a month.

 If the arbitration body rules in our favor, great !
-In over 98% of cases, the platform follows the arbitration body's recommendation (it doesn't legally have to implement those decisions, but not doing it exposes the platform to potentially large fines).
-Justice is served, the platform gets a black mark in its moderation record and has to pay the arbitration body and Vigilia a few hundred euros for our trouble.
+In most cases, the platform follows the arbitration body's recommendation (it doesn't legally have to implement each decision, but systematically ignoring them exposes the platform to potentially large fines).
+Justice is served, the platform has a chance and a new data point to improve its moderation system.
+It has to pay the arbitration body and to pay the user back for the costs incurred during the procedure.

 If the arbitration body does not rule in our favor, too bad !
-The platform still has to pay the arbitration body for its trouble, which is still resources that leave Big Tech to stay in Europe.
-Neither you nor Vigilia has to pay anything.
+However, neither you nor Vigilia has to reimburse the platform's expenses.

-If the arbitration body rules in your favour, Vigilia will ask the platform to reimburse the costs of representation.
-Don't worry, they'll be fine, they can use the money they don't pay in taxes to cover it.
+If the arbitration body rules in your favour, Vigilia will ask on your behalf the platform to reimburse the costs of representation.